jaunt/clifry/README.md

 **-c, --cli**

+The path to the normal CLI you are testing

+**-n, --node**

-The path to the CLI you are testing (defaults to ./lib/cli.js)
+The path to the node CLI you are testing

+##### You must specify either a node or a regular binary cli, but not both.

 ## Api